108 results found

 Sirtuins (SIRTs) are NAD-dependent deacylases, known to be involved in a variety of pathophysiological processes and thus remain promising therapeutic targets for further validation.
 Previously, we reported a novel thienopyrimidinone SIRT2 inhibitor with good potency and excellent selectivity for SIRT2.
 Herein, we report an extensive SAR study of this chemical series and identify the key pharmacophoric elements and physiochemical properties that underpin the excellent activity observed.
 New analogues have been identified with submicromolar SIRT2 inhibtory activity and good to excellent SIRT2 subtype-selectivity.
 Importantly, we report a co-crystal structure of one of our compounds (29c) bound to SIRT2.
 This reveals our series to induce the formation of a previously reported 'selectivity pocket', but to bind in an inverted fashion to what might be intuitively expected.
 We believe these findings will contribute significantly to understanding of the mechanism of action of SIRT2 inhibitors and to the identification of refined, second generation inhibitors.

 Photopharmacological agents exhibit light-dependent biological activity and may have potential in the development of new antimicrobial agents/modalities.
-Amidohydrolase enzymes homologous to the well-known human histone deacetylases (HDACs) are present in bacteria, including resistant organisms responsible for a significant number of hospital-acquired infections and deaths.
-We report photopharmacological inhibitors of these enzymes, using two classes of photoswitches embedded in the inhibitor pharmacophore: azobenzenes and arylazopyrazoles.
-Although both classes of inhibitor show excellent inhibitory activity (nM IC50values) of the target enzymes and promising differential activity of the switchable E- and Z-isomeric forms, the arylazopyrazoles exhibit better intrinsic photoswitch performance (more complete switching, longer thermal lifetime of the Z‑isomer).
+Amidohydrolase enzymes homologous to the well known human histone deacetylases (HDACs) are present in bacteria, including resistant organisms responsible for a significant number of hospital acquired infections and deaths.
+We report photopharmacological inhibitors of these enzymes, using two classes of photoswitch embedded in the inhibitor pharmacophore: azobenzenes and arylazopyrazoles.
+While both classes of inhibitor show excellent inhibitory activity (nM IC50 values) of the target enzymes and promising differential activity of the switchable E- and Z-isomeric forms, the arylazopyrazoles exhibit better intrinsic photoswitch performance (more complete switching, longer thermal lifetime of the Z‑isomer).
 We also report protein-ligand crystal structures of the E-isomers of both an azobenzene and an arylazopyrazole inhibitor, bound to bacterial histone deacetylase-like amidohydrolases (HDAHs).
-These structures not only uncover interactions important for inhibitor binding but also reveal conformational differences between the two photoswitch inhibitor classes.
+These structures not only uncover interactions important for inhibitor binding, but also reveal conformational differences between the two photoswitch inhibitor classes.
 As such, our data may pave the way for the design of improved photopharmacological agents targeting the HDAC superfamily.

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.